 Youth Employment Partnerships VCSE Small Grants Programme, Good News Story

-The following good news story is from the Justice Prince CIC Barriers to Employment Project and outlines the journey of a particularly vulnerable young person, demonstrating the positive impact the project has had.
+The following good news story is from the Justice Prince CIC Barriers to Employment Project and outlines the journey of a particularly vulnerable young person, demonstrating the positive impact the projects within this programme have had.

 The young person suffered social anxiety from an early age which led to home schooling which contributed to their isolation and sense of loneliness, of course, the pandemic was also a major factor.
 Once trust had been developed with the young person, they described how they had been bullied at school and never quite felt that they fitted in.
 The combination of social anxiety, isolation and fear of others had created a complex range of issues which were acting as barriers to training and employment opportunities.